| Gehenna is a realm of lava, flames, and damnation. Those who linger will have fire and brimstone rained down on them.

-Gehenna is seven levels deep and contains the obsidian rune.
+Gehenna is seven levels deep and contains the obsidian rune of Zot.
 It can be accessed via the Vestibule of Hell.

 |A gateway to Gehenna.
 You can feel the heat.
 Gehenna seems to be made out of nothing but flames, lava and hellfire.|

 Gehenna is 7 levels deep and populated by fire-themed monsters.
-You'll meet hellions, balrugs, brimstone fiends and packs of hell knights, but weaker monsters such as red devils can also be found.
-All the while a mystical Hellish force will assault you as is usual for all Hell branches, causing multiple nasty effects.
+You'll meet hellions, balrugs, brimstone fiends and packs of hell hogs.
+Beware of creeping infernos, which cast Fire Storm when they die, and the stokers that create them.
+Searing wretches will also strip away at your hard-earned fire resistance.
+All the while a mystical Hellish force will assault you (like all Hell branches), causing multiple nasty effects.

-The first six levels of Gehenna are not too tough, provided you have enough fire resistance (rF+ at the minimum) to reduce the damage of most attacks (including being periodically covered in sticky flames from Hell's mystical force) as well as a way to kill the fire-resistant monsters you meet - Ice or Earth Magic will make your travels much smoother.
+Provided you have enough fire resistance (rF+ at the minimum), as well as a way to kill the fire-resistant monsters you meet, Gehenna's first six floors shouldn't be especially hard (for a hell).
+Ice or Earth Magic will make your travels much smoother.